SAEON/data-portal/README.md

 - Exploring shapefile datasets linked to by the metadata records

 ## Scenarios
-The platform is centered around a Node.js API for interacting with supporting services such as Elasticsearch, PostGIS, etc. Three browser-clients are available to facilitate exploring and utilizing the platform (The GraphQL playground instances are provided by the Apollo GraphQL Node.js library).
+The platform is centred around a Node.js API for interacting with supporting services such as Elasticsearch, PostGIS, etc. Three browser-clients are available to facilitate exploring and utilizing the platform (The GraphQL playground instances are provided by the Apollo GraphQL Node.js library).
 GraphQL playground is a useful tool for figuring out how to interact with the platform programmatically.
 The internal API is provided as a means for programmatically configuring the platform (i.e. updating the Elasticsearch index settings, and indexing new data).
 From a user perspective, the available websites are represented by the following diagram:

 ![User perspective of available web clients](/diagrams/dist/user-view.png)